sparksmb/scoreboard-app/doc/BACKGROUND_REQUIREMENTS_DESIGN.md

 * The app should use a Postgresql database since it will be hosted on Heroku.
 * The app should be containerized using Docker so that the development environment will be as close to production as possible.
-* There should be a modern Lego-like CSS system that non-designers can use to build front end components such as lists and forms.
-My suggestion is to use Tailwind CSS.
 * The app should have an authentication system like Devise.
 I recommend using devise.